Buckminsterfullerene02/UE-Modding-Tools/README.md

     - Support for mods created previously with UML
 * [Unreal Engine Mod Loader](https://github.com/RussellJerome/UnrealModLoader) - Written by **RussellJerome**
     - A tool used to load Blueprint and basic SDK based C++ Mods for Unreal Engine 4 games
-    - Mostly depreciated now with the release of UE4SS' Mod Loader
+    - Mostly deprecated now with the release of UE4SS' Mod Loader
 * [Reality](https://github.com/itskaitlyn03/Reality) - Written by **itskaitlyn03**
     - A highly abstract and modular Unreal Engine mod loader for the 21st century, written in C#
 * [DLL Plugin Loader](https://github.com/c0dycode/DLLPluginLoader) - Written by **c0dycode**